our printing PRocess

 of your art or as many as you wish.

-You can run numbered Limited Editions of your original,
+You can print and offer sequentially numbered Limited Edition prints of your original,

 which is a public promise that you guarantee that only a